LogtalkDotOrg/logtalk-jupyter-kernel/README.md

 Also see the [JupyterLab Logtalk CodeMirror Extension](https://github.com/LogtalkDotOrg/jupyterlab-logtalk-codemirror-extension) for *syntax highlighting* of Logtalk code in JupyterLab (forked from the [JupyterLab Prolog CodeMirror Extension](https://github.com/hhu-stups/jupyterlab-prolog-codemirror-extension)).

+## Prolog backend requirements

+Adding support for other Prolog backends requires:

+- Command-line option(s) to silence (quiet) any banner and informative messages
+- Programatic solution to check if a quiet command-line option was used to start the Logtalk/Prolog process (e.g. by checking a boolean Prolog flag)
+- Ability to redirect current output (including `user_output` and `user_error`) to a different stream and restoring the previous stream when the redirection is terminated

 ## Examples

 The directory [notebooks](./notebooks) contains some example Juypter notebooks, including a Logtalk short tutorial and a notebook giving an overview of the kernel's features and its implementation.
 Note that all of them can be viewed with [nbviewer](https://nbviewer.org/) without having to install the kernel.